 Here are the answers to some of the most common questions about the tax system, IRS tax brackets and more:

 Your federal income tax bracket is based on your tax-filing status and your income.
-To help you quickly figure out which IRS income tax bracket you’re in, check the IRS tax table for 2017:
+To help you quickly figure out which IRS income tax bracket you’re in, check the IRS federal tax table for 2018:

 |Tax Bracket||Single||Married Filing Jointly or Qualifying Widow(er)||Married Filing Separately||Head of Household|